 - Love Triangle: Stephanie/John/Sophie.
 John/Stephanie/Ladislaw is something John thinks is a triangle, but in fact, Ladislaw is protective of Stephanie because he's her cousin.

-- Averted in the case of Huck/Lizzie/John; Lizzie/Scharwenka seems quite taken with John when she meets him, but she drops that instantly once she sees her old pal Huck.
+- Averted in the case of Huck/Lizzie/John; "Scharwenka" flirts outrageously with John when she meets him, but she drops that instantly once she sees her old pal Huck.

 - Pretty in Mink: Several fur capes, a dress with a leopard skirt, and the dress with the white fox-trimmed jacket Irene wears at the end.